qualiaMachine/ML_with_Amazon_SageMaker/episodes/SageMaker-notebooks-as-controllers.md

 #### 1. Navigate to SageMaker
 - In the AWS Console, search for **SageMaker**.
-- Recommended: Select the star icon to save SageMaker as a bookmark in your AWS toolbar
+- Recommended: Select the star icon next to **Amazon SageMaker AI** to save SageMaker as a bookmark in your AWS toolbar
-- Select **SageMaker - Build, Train, and Deploy Models**.
+- Select  **Amazon SageMaker AI**

 #### 2. Create a new notebook instance
 - In the SageMaker left-side menu, click on **Notebooks**, then click **Create notebook instance**.
-- **Notebook name**: Enter a name that reflects your notebook's primary user (your name), dataset (titanic), purpose (train-tune), and models utilized (XGBoost-NN). **Hackathon attendees must use the following convention**: TeamName-YourName-Dataset-NotebookPurpose(s)-Model(s) (e.g., `MyAwesomeTeam-ChrisEndemann-Titanic-Train-Tune-XGBoost-NN`).
+- **Notebook name**: To easily track this resource in our shared account, please use the following naming convention: "YourName-ExploreSageMaker".
+For example, "DoeJohn-ExploreSageMaker".
+Can include hyphens, but not spaces.
+- **Instance type**: SageMaker notebooks run on AWS EC2 instances.
+The instance type determines the compute resources allocated to the notebook.
+Since our notebook will act as a **low-resource "controller"**, we'll select a small instance such as `ml.t3.medium`.
+  - This keeps costs low while allowing us to launch separate training/tuning jobs on more powerful instances when needed.
-- **Instance type**: Start with a small instance type, such as `ml.t3.medium`.
-You can scale up later as needed for intensive tasks, which will be managed by launching separate training jobs from this notebook.
-For guidance on common instances for ML procedures, refer to our supplemental [Instances for ML webpage](https://carpentries-incubator.github.io/ML_with_AWS_SageMaker/instances-for-ML.html).
+  - For guidance on common instances for ML procedures, refer to our supplemental [Instances for ML webpage](https://carpentries-incubator.github.io/ML_with_AWS_SageMaker/instances-for-ML.html).
-- **Platform identifier**: You can leave this as the default.
+- **Platform identifier**: This is an internal AWS setting related to the environment version and underlying platform.
+You can leave this as the default.
 - **Permissions and encryption**:
-   - **IAM role**: Choose an existing role or create a new one. **Hackathon attendees should select 'ml-sagemaker-use'**.
-The role should include the `AmazonSageMakerFullAccess` policy to enable access to AWS services like S3.
-   - **Root access**: Enable root access to notebook.
+   - **IAM role**: For this workshop, we have pre-configured the "ml-sagemmaker-use" role to enable access to AWS services like SageMaker, with some restrictions to prevent overuse/misuse of resources.
+Select the "ml-sagemmaker-use" role.
+Outside of the workshop, you create/select a role that includes the `AmazonSageMakerFullAccess` policy.
+   - **Root access**: Determines whether the user can run administrative commands within the notebook instance.
+You should **Enable root access** to allow installing additional packages if/when needed.
-   - **Encryption key (optional)**: Specify a KMS key for encrypting data at rest if needed.
-Otherwise, leave it blank.
+   - **Encryption key (skip)**: While we won't use this feature for the workshop, it is possible to specify a KMS key for encrypting data at rest if needed.
-- **Network (optional)**: Networking settings are optional.
-Configure them if you’re working within a specific VPC or need network customization.
+- **Network (skip)**: Networking settings are optional.
+Configure them if you're working within a specific VPC or need network customization.
-- **Git repositories configuration (optional)**: You don't need to complete this configuration.
+- **Git repositories configuration (skip)**: You don't need to complete this configuration.
 Instead, we'll run a clone command from our notebook later to get our repo setup.
-This approach is a common strategy (allowing some flexiblity in which repo you use for the notebook.
+This approach is a common strategy (allowing some flexiblity in which repo you use for the notebook).
-- **Tags (required for hackathon attendees)**: Adding tags helps track and organize resources for billing and management.
+- **Tags**: Adding tags helps track and organize resources for billing and management.
 This is particularly useful when you need to break down expenses by project, task, or team.
-Please use the tags found in the below image to track your notebook's resource usage.
+To help track costs on our shared account, please use the tags found in the below image.

 ![Tag Setup Example](https://raw.githubusercontent.com/UW-Madison-DataScience/ml-with-aws-sagemaker/main/images/notebook_tags.PNG)